 - If the park is crowded, do not enter if you cannot safely stay at a distance from others, consider exercising in quieter less-used streets.

 - Avoid touching surfaces (such as gates or hand-rails) and your mouth and face.
 Please follow Public Health England advice on hygiene and wash your hands for at least 20 seconds with soap and water as soon as you get home.

 - Pay attention to instructions provided by parks services including any officials on site.
 Temporary measures have been put in place to safeguard you.

-- Do not use areas of the park that have been closed such as play areas and outdoor gyms – these are closed to stop the possible spread of COVID-19 through touching surfaces and keeping a safe distance from others.
+- Do not use areas of the park that have been closed – these are closed to stop the possible spread of COVID-19 through touching surfaces and keeping a safe distance from others.